 Our association, the largest in Hesse and one of the largest in Germany, exists since the beginning of the eighties.
 We count a little more than 100 members, who practice together in the art of archery.

-During the four training sessions per week of three hours each, the correct course of movement is practiced, both by advanced and by beginners.
+During the training sessions, the correct course of movement is practiced, both by advanced and by beginners.
 In between, there are always several different aspects of the Kyudo, from individual points of the shooting technique, material knowledge to historical background.
-Currently 5 coaches are active for the club.
+Currently nine coaches are active for the club.
 Courses and competitions at association, state and federal level supplement the club training.
-As required, beginners’ classes are held, in which the basic principles of the Kyudo are taught.
+As required, beginners’ classes are held, in which the basic principles of Kyudo are taught.
 Afterwards the beginners participate in the regular training.

-In our club the Heki-Ryu Insai-ha is taught and ANKF Shomen as well, both with the same level of profiency and in harmony.
+In our club ANKF Shomen as well as traditional Heki-Ryu Insai-Ha is taught, both with the same level of profiency and in harmony.